ARMmbed/mbed-os-5-docs/docs/contributing/mbed_os_targets.md

-## Adding target support to mbed OS 5
+## Adding target support to Arm Mbed OS 5

-Adding a new microcontroller to mbed OS depends on CMSIS-CORE and CMSIS-Pack.
+Adding a new microcontroller to Arm Mbed OS depends on CMSIS-CORE and CMSIS-Pack.
 Please make sure that the microcontroller already has these available.

 ### Adding a new microcontroller and board

-First fork the mbed-os repository on GitHub into your own user account.
+First fork the `mbed-os` repository on GitHub into your own user account.
 We will use the placeholder `USERNAME` to refer to your username in the following documentation, `MCU_NAME` to refer to the new microcontroller you are adding and `BOARD_NAME` to refer to the new board you are adding.
-Import an mbed OS example, and add your fork of mbed-os using:
+Import an Mbed OS example, and add your fork of `mbed-os` using:

 ```
 mbed import mbed-os-example-blinky